Pope: Political role

 Popes like Alexander VI, an ambitious if spectacularly corrupt politician, and Julius II, a formidable general and statesman, were not afraid to use power to achieve their own ends, which included increasing the power of the papacy.
-This political and temporal authority was demonstrated through the papal role in the Holy Roman Empire (especially prominent during periods of contention with the emperors, such as during the pontificates of Pope Gregory VII and Pope Alexander III).
+This political and temporal authority was demonstrated through the papal role in the Holy Roman Empire, especially prominent during periods of contention with the emperors, such as during the pontificates of Pope Gregory VII and Pope Alexander III.

-Papal bulls, interdict, and excommunication (or the threat thereof) have been used many times to exercise papal power.
+Papal bulls, interdict, and excommunication, or the threat thereof, have been used many times to exercise papal power.
 The bull Laudabiliter in 1155 authorized King Henry II of England to invade Ireland.
-In 1207, Innocent III placed England under interdict until King John made his kingdom a fiefdom to the Pope, complete with yearly tribute, saying, "we offer and freely yield...to our lord Pope Innocent III and his catholic successors, the whole kingdom of England and the whole kingdom of Ireland with all their rights and appurtenences for the remission of our sins".
+In 1207, Innocent III placed England under interdict until King John made his kingdom a fiefdom to the pope, complete with yearly tribute, saying, "we offer and freely yield...to our lord Pope Innocent III and his catholic successors, the whole kingdom of England and the whole kingdom of Ireland with all their rights and appurtenences for the remission of our sins".

 The Bull Inter caetera in 1493 led to the Treaty of Tordesillas in 1494, which divided the world into areas of Spanish and Portuguese rule.
 The bull Regnans in Excelsis in 1570 excommunicated Queen Elizabeth I of England and declared that all her subjects were released from allegiance to her.
 The bull Inter gravissimas in 1582 established the Gregorian calendar.

+In recent decades, although the papacy has become less directly involved in politics, popes have nevertheless retained significant political influence.
+They have also served as mediators, with the support of the Catholic establishment.
+John Paul II, a native of Poland, was regarded as influential in the fall of Communism in Eastern Europe.
+He also mediated the Beagle conflict between Argentina and Chile, two predominantly Catholic countries.
+In the 21st century, Francis played a role in brokering the 2015 improvement in relations between the United States and Cuba.